-for clinical outcome data.
+Our analysis of ADNI data has several notable limitations.
+First, follow-up is limited to 12 months for the CSF and many of the imaging summary measures, and to two years on average for clinical outcome data.
 Many of the questions of greatest interest involve sequences or shifts in the degenerative process, and thus require longer-term follow-up for definitive analysis.
-Second, although ADNI as a whole includes more than 800 participants, the sample size for CSF, FDG-PET, PIB, and most notably any combination, is substantially smaller.
-Third, the study is not population-based; ADNI participants are better educated and less ethnically diverse compared with the population as a whole.
-Fourth, the study recruitment strategy deliberately focused on three welldefined clinical subgroups, but thus omitted people with, for example, early MCI.
-Finally, the analyses presented include only a very limited, pre-specified subset of the many potential PET and MR imaging summary measures and the detailed cognitive and performance test data collected for ADNI participants.
+Second, while ADNI as a whole includes more than 800 participants, the sample size for CSF, FDG PET, PIB, and most notably any combination is substantially smaller.
+Third, the study is not population-based; ADNI participants are better educated and less ethnically diverse compared to the population as a whole.
+Fourth, the study recruitment strategy deliberately focused on three well-defined clinical subgroups, but thus omitted people with, for example, early mild cognitive impairment.
+Finally, the analyses presented include only a very limited, pre-specified subset of the many potential PET and MRI imaging summary measures and the detailed cognitive and performance test data collected for ADNI participants.

 This broad perspective on ADNI findings thus far, however, has notable strengths.
-We present an overview of key findings across CSF, PET, and MRI domains, and across multiple cognitive function and clinical progression outcomes.
-Our analyses have gained strength from having a large sample size of people from more than 50 sites with clear, consistent, clinical entry criteria.
+We present an overview of key findings across CSF, PET and MRI domains and across multiple cognitive function and clinical progression outcomes.
+Our analyses have gained strength from having a large sample size of people from more than 50 sites with clear, consistent clinical entry criteria.
 All biomarker and clinical data were collected and processed with uniform standard criteria.
 We used a systematic approach to model building and hypothesis testing, reflecting the careful specification of study goals in the original ADNI proposal, to address the challenges posed by the multiplicity of potential biomarkers of interest.